 Anything involving South Park, Christmas, turds, Jesus, Jews and the Devil is an instant classic.
 I am sure episodes will be shown on whatever station carries South Park nowadays.
 If you can’t find one, download it from the net.
 Keep the spirits light with a little acidic comedy.
 Just don’t watch these with anyone who doesn’t have a thick skin.

 10. The X-Files – How The Ghosts Stole Christmas

 The X-Files usually added a little Christmas touch to their episodes running in December.
 How The Ghosts Stole Christmas is probably the best of the bunch.
-There is the usual X-Files weirdness, bumps and scares, and Mulder and Scully chemistry, but what make it truly special are Ed Asner and Lily Tomlin´s great guest appearance.
+There are the usual X-Files weirdness, bumps and scares, and Mulder and Scully chemistry, but what makes it truly special are Ed Asner and Lily Tomlin´s great guest appearance.
 This is a fun episode for both X-Files fans and those who are not familiar with the series.

 Well there you have it.
 My little list to keep the season bright.

 I know I probably skipped your favourite off-kilter Christmas movies and shows – Home Alone and A Christmas Story probably being the most notable misses.
 So let me know in the comments section what TV or Cinema entertainment get you into the holiday spirit.

 P. Ray (2011 – update 2015 – update 2016)

 Read how I rank the Star Trek films by clicking here.